NikitaPash/ASRW_proj/README.md

 - Concrete components: `SmartLight`, `Thermostat`, etc.
 - Decorators: `TimerDecorator`, `SecurityDecorator`, `EnergyMonitorDecorator`, etc.
 - Each decorator adds specific functionality to base devices (scheduling, security features, energy monitoring)

-**When to use**: When you need to add responsibilities to objects dynamically without affecting other objects, or when extension by subclassing is impractical.

 ### 3. Observer (Behavioral Pattern)